Eight-P/BD.8P/.github/ISSUE_TEMPLATE/t1-bug-report.md

 ---
 name: T1 Bug report
 about: Report a problem/bug with the T1-Theme.
+If the issue is related to another add-on, please open a support request.
-title: ''
+title: "[BUG]"
 labels: bug
 assignees: Eight-P